deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 The most interesting thing, however, is the fact we control EIP!

+These next 2 images are blurry.
+Open them in a new tab to get a better view.

 EIP before stepping through one instruction:

 <img src="{{ site.url }}{{ site.baseurl }}/images/034.png" alt="">